-The school will immediately notify in writing the Group Compliance Director of Cavendish Education of the intention to call any such permanent exclusion.
-The school will actively keep the Group Compliance Director aware of the development of the case, but the Group Compliance Director will not take part in any decision-making in the matter.
+The school will immediately notify in writing the Director of Compliance of Cavendish Education of the intention to call any such permanent exclusion.
+The school will actively keep the Director of Compliance aware of the development of the case, but the Director of Compliance will not take part in any decision-making in the matter.